GoogleCloudPlatform/gcs-fuse-csi-driver/docs/troubleshooting.md

   Double check your service account setup.
 See [Configure access to Cloud Storage buckets using GKE Workload Identity](./authentication.md) for more details.

+- Error `gcs.PreconditionError: googleapi: Error 412: The type of authentication token used for this request requires that Uniform Bucket Level Access be enabled` during writes to the bucket

+If using [Workload Identity Federation](https://cloud.devsite.corp.google.com/kubernetes-engine/docs/concepts/workload-identity), gcsfuse may complain when performing writes.
+A sample error `CreateObject(\"foo\") (117.594269ms): gcs.PreconditionError: googleapi: Error 412: The type of authentication token used for this request requires that Uniform Bucket Level Access be enabled., conditionNotMet"}`.
+To fix this, [enable uniform bucket-level-access](https://cloud.google.com/storage/docs/using-uniform-bucket-level-access#set) on the given bucket.

 ## Pod event warnings

 If your workload Pods cannot start up, run `kubectl describe pod <your-pod-name> -n <your-namespace>` to check the Pod events.
 Find the troubleshooting guide below according to the Pod event.